John V. Cox

-John V. Cox (born March 26, 1930) is a retired American military officer.
+John V. Cox (born March 26, 1930) is an American retired military officer.
 A native of Missouri, he served nearly 33 years as a United States Marine Corps naval aviator before retiring with the rank of Major General.
 Cox served two tours of duty during the Vietnam War, flying 292 combat missions, and earned several important medals and awards during his career.

 Early life

 John Cox, son of coal miner Norris Cox and wife Ruth, was born and raised in Bevier, Macon County, Missouri, along with older brother Lynn and sisters Josephine and Nancy.
 Despite the death of his father when he was just nineteen years old, Cox was able to attend Northeast Missouri State Teachers College in Kirksville, earning a Bachelor of Science degree in Business Administration in May 1952.
 After graduation from Northeast Missouri State he joined the Marine Corps through their officer candidate program and reported to Marine Officers Basic School at Quantico, Virginia, on July 10, 1952.